Width bounds and Steinhaus property for unit groups of continuous rings: Introduction

-The work of Carderi and Thom~\cite{CarderiThom} establishes that, for any finite field $K$, the topological group $\GL(\M_{\infty}(K))$ is \emph{exotic}, i.e., it does not admit any non-trivial strongly continuous unitary representation.
-Every strongly continuous unitary representation $\pi$ of a separable topological group (such as $\GL(\M_{\infty}(K))$ for any countable field $K$) has the property that every element of the underlying Hilbert space $H$ is contained in some separable closed $\pi$-invariant linear subspace of $H$.
-Therefore, Corollary~\ref{corollary:fixpoint}\ref{corollary:fixpoint.exotic} strengthens the exoticness result of~\cite{CarderiThom}.
+Beyond the above, Theorem~\ref{theorem:194-Steinhaus.introduction} has found a representation-theoretic application in combination with more recent work of the second-named author and Thom~\cite{SchneiderThom}.
+The latter establishes that, for any non-discrete irreducible, continuous ring $R$, the topological group $\GL(R)$ is \emph{exotic}, i.e., it does not admit any non-trivial strongly continuous unitary representation~\cite[Theorem~1.1]{SchneiderThom}.
+Thanks to Theorem~\ref{theorem:194-Steinhaus.introduction}, this immediately entails that every unitary representation of group $\GL(R)$ on a separable Hilbert space must be trivial~\cite[Corollary~1.3]{SchneiderThom}.

 This article is organized as follows.
 The first three sections provide some necessary preliminaries concerning continuous geometries (Section~\ref{section:continuous.geometries}), regular rings and their principal ideal lattices (Section~\ref{section:regular.rings}), as well as continuous rings and their rank functions (Section~\ref{section:continuous.rings.and.rank.functions}).
 In Section~\ref{section:subgroups.of.the.form.Gamma_e(R)}, we introduce and describe a natural family of subgroups of the unit group of a unital ring induced by idempotent ring elements.
 The subsequent Section~\ref{section:geometry.of.involutions} is dedicated to the study of involutions in irreducible, continuous rings, their conjugacy classes, and further structural properties.
 In Section~\ref{section:dynamical.independence}, we revisit an argument due to von Neumann~\cite{NeumannExamples} and Halperin~\cite{Halperin62} and extract from it a notion of dynamical independence for ideals.
 The latter constitutes a key concept in our analysis of algebraic elements pursued in Section~\ref{section:algebraic.elements}.
 These insights are then put into use for proving density of simply matricial elements in any irreducible, continuous ring (Section~\ref{section:approximation.by.matrix.algebras}), establishing our main decomposition theorem for the unit group of such (Section~\ref{section:decomposition.into.locally.special.elements}), and deducing the Steinhaus property for the associated rank topology (Section~\ref{section:steinhaus.property}).
 The resulting Corollaries~\ref{corollary:unique.polish.topology}, \ref{corollary:inert} and \ref{corollary:fixpoint} are proved in the final Section~\ref{section:proofs.of.corollaries}.